cjmvincent/Book-of-Spells/README.md

 # Book-of-Shells
-This is a culmination of powershell scripts I have compiled during my time at Bryan County Schools.
-These are scripts that helped me during my day to day duties as a Lead Technician across the entire county.
+This is an amalgamation of scripts I have compiled during my time at Bryan County Schools.
+These are scripts that helped me during my day to day duties as an administrator for the entire county.

+Scripts range from powershell, bash, and maybe even apple script.
+Please double check the code to make sure it will work for you making any edits neccesary to suit your needs.